Article I – Blitz League Officers

 Teams are allowed to trade picks to other coaches as a single sale or as part of a bundled transaction.
 Value of draft picks is negotiated between parties and falls under the same process for trading players above.

-Article IX – Free Agent Market
+Article VIII – Free Agent Market

 For a free agent to be picked up by a team, the request must be accepted THROUGH A PLAYERS UNION AGENT.
 The Free Agent Market is a free enterprise available to all teams.
 As long as a team can afford to sign a player, has the available slot on their roster and is approved they may pick up a player from the Free Agent Market at any time for teams who have at least one game left in their season (including post-season).